Create an API Specification with the Visual API Editor

 As you make progress, you can run the mocking service to simulate calls to your API specification.
 For more information, view the topic "Simulate Calls to an API", which is listed in the See Also section at the end of this topic.

 If you are satisfied with your API specification, you can publish it to Exchange in RAML.
-To publish, click the Publish to Exchange button that is in the top-right corner of the visual API editor to open the Publish API specification to Exchange dialog.
+To publish, click the Publish button that is in the top-right corner of the visual API editor, and then click Publish to Exchange to open the Publish API specification to Exchange dialog.

 Alternatively, you can customize the specification in the API editor by clicking Edit RAML or Edit OAS.